GuidoFavara/Movie-App/README.md

 Realease dates.

-On mouse-over summary from the movie.
+On "mouse-over" summary from the movie.